 Using a flexible rubber spatula, mix the kernels and salt with the oil.
 After mixing for about 15 seconds, spread the kernels so they're in a single layer across the base of your pan.

-Continue to watch this mixture until another kernel pops.
+Then lid the pan and watch the mixture until another kernel pops.

 Shake, shake, shake